junxit/us-congress-bills-116/metadata.md

 - 2019-05-08 — Ms. Eshoo moved to suspend the rules and pass the bill, as amended.
 - 2019-05-08 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 422 - 0 (Roll no. 187). (text: CR H3486-3487)
 - 2019-05-08 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 422 - 0 (Roll no. 187).(text: CR H3486-3487)
+- 2019-05-09 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.